Long Story Short: Omitted Variable Bias in Causal Machine Learning: Warm-Up: Omitted Variable Bias in Partially Linear Models

-To fix ideas, we begin our discussion in the context of partially linear models (PLM), i.e, the case in which the conditional expectation functions (CEF) of the outcome are linearly separable in the treatment.
-These results not only provide the key intuitions and the building blocks for the general case of nonseparable, nonparametric models of Section~\ref{sec:general}, but they are also important in their own right, as these models are widely used in applied work.
+To fix ideas, we begin our discussion in the context of partially linear models (PLM).
+These results not only provide the key intuitions and the building blocks for the general case of nonseparable, nonparametric models of Section~\ref{sec:general}, but they are also important in their own right, as these models are widely used in applied~work.

-\subsection{Problem Set-Up}
+\subsection{Problem set-up}

 Consider the partially linear regression model of the form